Ketel Marte Player Props: Diamondbacks vs. Cardinals

 Ketel Marte At The Plate

-- Marte is batting .237 with six doubles, two home runs and two walks.
+- Marte is batting .250 with six doubles, a triple, two home runs and two walks.

-- In 66.7% of his 15 games this season, Marte has picked up at least one hit.
-He's also had three multi-hit games.

-- In 15 games played this season, he has homered in two of them.
+- He has hit a long ball in two of 16 games played this year, and in 2.9% of his plate appearances.

-- In two games this season, Marte has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this season, Marte has picked up an RBI, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.